therealmuffin/dynaudio-connect-api/README.md

 ## 1. Overview

-Command and feedback messages have the following structure:
+All command and feedback messages have the following structure:

 <pre>
 0xFF 0x55 0x'payload size' [payload of PS bytes] 0x'checksum'